fjnn/hvl-ele201/_pages/lectures/l8-uart.md

 1. Create a new project targeting the STM32F767ZI without using the default mode.
 1. On the left, go to System Core > RCC > HSE: Crystal/Ceramic Resonator.
 1. Set `PB0` (pin connected to LD1) as `GPIO_Output` and change its label to `LD1`.
 1. Under "Pinout & Configuration," go to Connectivity > USART3.
+This is the UART that will make the board communicate with its PC via serial monitor.
 1. Set the Mode to Asynchronous.
 1. In the Parameter Settings tab:
   - Set the Baud Rate to 115200 (This is a common, reliable speed).
   - Leave Word Length at 8 Bits, Parity at None, and Stop Bits at 1.
+1. Do the same for USART2 with pins `PD5` and `PA3`.
+This is the UART that will make two boards communicate.
 1. In the **NVIC Settings** tab, check the box to ``Enable`` the USART3 global interrupt. *Note: While the Transmitter board doesn't strictly need the interrupt, enabling it here ensures the configuration is identical for both projects.*
 1. Set your clock configurations as always with 8 MHz Input frequency, PLLCLK in system clock MUX, and HCLK 108 MHz.
 If you clock configuration is not correct, you will see either just gibberish or nothing at all on your terminal.
 1. Give a proper name and generate the code as usual: Basic application structure, STM32CubeIDE Toolchain, untick "Generate under root" and generate the code.